-- 1. Verify the vent tube protruding from the aircraft can NOT be pushed up and into the interior of the aircraft with the force of an index finger. - 2.
-Apply power to the aircraft via master switch, observe proper voltage, greater than 12.8V. - 3.
+- 1. Verify the vent tube protruding for the aircraft can NOT be pushed up and into the interior of the aircraft with the force of an index finger. - 2.
+Apply power to the aircraft via master switch, observe proper voltage, greater than 26V. - 3.
 Verify the battery Fault/Status LED is off (no faults). - 4.
-Press the LED "push-to-test lens" and observe the LED illuninates. - 5.
-At the battery, jumper the fault/status discrete output to battery negative terminal using a test clip and verify the panel LED lights up.

-- 6. Configure the aircraft for typical cruise loads and verify it is less than 31 amps.
-Also, configure aircraft for minimum cruise load (load shed condition) and verify it is less than 16 amps.
-If either exceeds these values, conduct a complete Electrical Load and Capacity Analysis as detailed below. - 7.
-Verify engine starts as normal.
+Press the LED "push-to-test" and observe the LED illuminates (if equiped). - 5.
+At the battery, jumper the fault/status discrete output to battery negative terminal using a test clip and the panel LED is on. - 6.
+Configure the aircraft for max typical cruise loads and verify it is less than 40 amps.
+Also, configure aircraft for load shed load and verify it is less than 11.5 amps.
+If either exceeds these values, conduct a complete Electrical Load and Capacity Analysis as detailed in the Appendix. - 7.
+Verify engine starts as normal (if starter battery installation).